bit-broker/website/content/en/docs/consumer/_index.md

 `terms` | The terms and conditions of use for the data

 {{% alert color="warning" %}}
 Please respect the legal basis under which the data is being shared.
-Coordinator users have the power to rescind consumer access keys and hence cut-off access to data for users who breach the legal context.
+Coordinator users have the power to rescind consumer authorization tokens and hence cut-off access to data for users who breach the legal context.
 {{% /alert %}}

-It is possible that the coordinator user who gave you your consumer access key will have more information about the legal basis of use of the data.
-They may require you to perform additional legal steps in order to be given a consumer access key.
+It is possible that the coordinator user who gave you your consumer authorization token will have more information about the legal basis of use of the data.
+They may require you to perform additional legal steps in order to be given a consumer authorization token.

 #### Accessing "Staged" Records